rvesse/airline/docs/guide/practise/prompts.md

 ```

 A prompt that does not receive a response within the timeout throws a `PromptTimeoutException` to indicate this.

+{% include alert.html %}
+If a prompt timeout occurs then the underlying prompt provider may still be blocked waiting for user input in the
+background.
+Please ensure that you catch and handle these errors by asking the user to press enter or pumping
+a new line into the prompt input if you control it.
+{% include end-alert.html %}

 ### Options